fabric

 Scenarios

-Don’t be satisfied with the automatically created tests.
+Don’t be satisfied with the code-generated tests.
 High code coverage is not enough.
 Write tests that perform complex scenarios based on the business logic of the solution.
 For example, if the microservice under test is a CRUD microservice, perform a test that goes through a sequence of steps such as Create, Load, List, Update, Load, List, Delete, Load, List and check for integrity after each step.
 Involve as many of the downstream microservices as possible, if applicable.